rackerlabs/docs-developer-blog/_posts/2018-07-06-Oracle-ebusiness-suite-tablespace-model-and-migration-utility.md

 OATM was introduced in Oracle Applications and is also referred to as a consolidated tablespace model.
-It utilizes 12 consolidated tablespaces (including three system tablespaces: temporary, system and undo segments) and provides support for locally managed tablespaces.
+It utilizes 12 consolidated tablespaces (including three system tablespaces: temporary, system, and undo segments) and provides support for locally managed tablespaces.
 OATM was introduced in Release 11i.10.
 Prior to 11i releases of Oracle E-Business Suite, each product was allocated two tablespaces, one for data and one for indexes.

-The Migration Utility is a menu-based PERL program and a series of sizing estimate reports that enables conversion of Oracle E-Business Suite application schemas in either a single comprehensive migration or a phased, schema-by-schema migration.
+The migration utility is a menu-based PERL program and a series of sizing estimate reports that enables conversion of Oracle E-Business Suite application schemas in either a single comprehensive migration or a phased, schema-by-schema migration.
 Oracle recommends performing a single comprehensive migration, but this requires significant down time and disk space.
 Oracle does not support the partial migration of tablespaces.
-You must still migrate all schemas when performing a phased schema-by-schema migration.
+When performing a phased schema-by-schema migration, you must still migrate all schemas.

 The following list shows some benefits of OATM:

 -   Fewer and more consolidated tablespaces
--   Locally Managed Tablespaces
+-   Locally-managed tablespaces
 -   Accounts for the I/O characteristics of an object
 -   Reclaims space after migration
--   Real Application Cluster (RAC) Support
+-   Real Application Cluster (RAC) support

 The following sections cover prerequisites for the migration, installation of the OATM migration utility, and running the migration.